Taichung: Empire of Japan

 After the Qing dynasty lost the Sino-Japanese War in 1895, Taiwan was ceded to Japan by the Treaty of Shimonoseki, and the name of the city was changed to (臺中, Taichū).
 The Japanese sought to develop the city to make it the first "modern" area of Taiwan and invested in roads, dams, and levees.
 In 1901, (臺中廳, Taichū Chō) was established as one of 20 local administrative districts on the island.
 In 1904, the town of Taichū had a population of 6,423, and Taichū District had more than 207,000.

 Taichū Park was completed in 1903.
 A tower marking the old north gate was moved to the new park where it stands today.
 The first market in Taichū was built in 1908, along Jiguang Road between the Zhongzheng and Chenggong Roads and it is still in use today.
 The Japanese undertook a north–south island railway project.
-Taichū Train Station was completed and began operation in 1917, and still operates today.
+Taichū Railway Station was completed and began operation in 1917, and still operates today.
 Taichū City was officially declared by Japanese authorities in 1920, and Taichū City Hall was completed in 1924 after 11 years of construction.
 Kōkan Airport (公館空港), now known as Taichung Airport, was constructed during Japanese rule.